+Hope things become better.
 First, how would you define to introduce Vesssna to our readers who are learning about you for the first time?

 We’re a musical project from Moscow, founded in 2016 by two girls — me, Marianna, and Marina Felis.
 I write all the music and all the lyrics, Marina helps me in the studio with keyboard sounds and arrangements.
 Additionally, there are several session musicians involved in the band.
 Basically, our style can be considered Gothic Metal, although it has some elements of folk, classical, and much more.
 In 2017, we released a mini-album ”Улыбка Свободы” (Smile of Freedom), and in 2018 a full-length album ”Почти Святая” (Almost Saint), and also shot several videos.

 You also released a music video for the song Почти Святая a couple of weeks ago.
 Was it hard to shoot and make the music video, especially with the pandemic around?

 Yes, the video came out quite recently, but most of it was filmed last summer, and the last day of shooting (the one with the band in the studio) was in February.
 In total, there were several days of shooting, separated by long time intervals, as there were some difficulties with the selection of props.
 And also with the organization of filming due to a large number of participants in the shooting process.
 Editing also took a lot of time, and due to the pandemic as well.
 I couldn’t come to the director to do some editing together, and it is very inconvenient online.
 Plus, she was busy with her main remote work.
 And I didn’t want to release the video in the middle of the quarantine, because people’s thoughts were still busy with other things.
 Now, however, the overall mood is much improved.

+Well it was definitely worth the hard work, the music video is awesome!
 How much of the ideas that the song lyrics had you believe you were able to put into the visuals of the music video?

+The video turned out to be much more spectacular than it could have been expected based only on the lyrics of the song, with its own unique story.
 In the text, there are basically some personal experiences of the heroine and dreams of dying gracefully, preferably together with her beloved, and remain forever in the memory of people.
 To fully embody the meaning of the text, we would have to shoot scenes with lush crowded funeral 🙂 But the director decided otherwise, and for the better, I think 🙂

 The music video was taken from the album that has the same name released in late 2018.
 Are you planning for a new full-length album release anytime soon?

 Yes, right now, all the material for the next full-length album is ready – all the music and lyrics.
 And recently, we started the recording, we recorded all the drums, and now I am recording the guitars.
 Of course, there is still a long time before its release… The new album has the working title ”Beasts and Monsters”.

+That’s awesome!
 To get to know you more, let’s play a game!
 We will imagine ourselves in an alternate universe with something different from what we’re used to and see how you’d react to certain situations.
 Ready?

 In a universe where Metal and Rock are not yet invented, what type of music would be doing now?